ArshiaRx/Operating-Systems/README.md

 # Operating Systems - COE628
 This course deals with Operating systems basic concepts.
-This course is taken at TMU, formally known for Ryerso.
+This course is taken at TMU, formally known for Ryerson.
 (COE628)

 -> W2024